jdforrester/mediawiki-extensions-TemplateData/Specification.md

 Required status of this parameter.

 Whether the template being described requires this parameter to have an explicit value in order to function properly.
-For example, a template used to render a hyperlink to a book viewer, may require a parameter "ISBN", whereas it may consider parameters such as "publication date" to not be required.
-Clients should encourage users to fill in these parameters, and may prevent users from transcluding a template when a required parameter has not been set.
+For example, a template used to render a hyperlink to a book viewer might mark a parameter of "ISBN" as required, whereas it might consider parameters such as "publication date" to not be required.
+Clients SHOULD encourage users to fill in these parameters, and MAY prevent users from transcluding a template when a required parameter has not been set.

 #### 3.2.3 `suggested`
 * Optional
 * Value: `boolean`
 * Default: `false`

 Whether the parameter is recommended to be set to an explicit value for the template transclusion to be useful.
 This status is less strong indicator of inclusion than `required`.
-The template must function correctly without a `suggested` parameter being set.
+The template MUST function correctly without a `suggested` parameter being set.
 For example, in a book template the author's name might be suggested, whereas the title might be required.
-Clients may encourage users to fill in a suggested parameter, but should not prevent users transcluding a template when a suggested parameter has not been set.
+Clients MAY encourage users to fill in a suggested parameter, but SHOULD NOT prevent users transcluding a template when a suggested parameter has not been set.

 #### 3.2.4 `description`
 * Optional
 * Value: `null` or `InterfaceText`

 Explanatory text describing the purpose of this parameter.
-May include hints as to how to the format the parameter value.
+MAY include hints as to how to the format the parameter value.
 For example, a template parameter "name" might be _"The name of the author of the book, to positively identify and attribute the claim.
 The name should be given as it would appear in the author's native language, script and culture."_.

 #### 3.2.5 `deprecated`
 * Optional
 * Value: `boolean` or `string`
 * Default: `false`

 Specified whether this parameter is discouraged from usage.
 Set to `false` to indicate it is not deprecated.
-To indicate the parameter being deprecated authors should set this to `true`, or to a `string` of explanatory text describing why the parameter is deprecated (and what parameter the user should use instead).
+To indicate the parameter is deprecated, authors CAN set this to `true`, or to a `string` of explanatory text describing why the parameter is deprecated (and what parameter or parameters the user should use instead).

 #### 3.2.6 `aliases`
 * Optional
 * Value: `Array`

 An alias is an alternative name for the parameter that may be used instead of (not in addition to) the primary name.
-Aliases must not have a dedicated Param object.
-To describe a discouraged parameter with additional information, authors should describe the parameter as deprecated instead of alias.
+Aliases MUST NOT have a dedicated Param object.
+To describe a discouraged parameter with additional information, authors SHOULD describe the parameter as deprecated instead of alias.

 #### 3.2.7 `default`
 * Optional